autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 * Different parametrizations of of extent are possible.
 These include [random matrices], [ellipses] or more general [star-convex shapes], [Gaussian processes], etc. All come with different strengths and weaknesses, and are in general nontrivial to work with.
 * A multi-target EOT method should ideally consider all plausible [partitions] of the data into different combinations of extended objects.
 This leads to a data association problem that is much more complex than for traditional multi-target tracking.
-* Measurement models rely on approximations that are questionable and poorly understood (e.g., random matrices of Gaussian processes for lidar) or it may not even be clear how a measurement model should be formulated (for EOT based on cameras).
+* Measurement models rely on questionable approximations (e.g., random matrices or Gaussian processes for lidar) or it may not even be clear how a measurement model should be formulated (for EOT based on cameras).
-* It is difficult to make a good process model that accounts for the subtle correlations between orientation and velocity.
+* It is difficult to make a good [process model] that accounts for the subtle correlations between orientation and velocity.

 |<img src="{{site.url}}/assets/gpeot.jpg" width="700"> |
 | <span style="color:#959595">Gaussian process EOT parametrization from Lopez (2019). </span>|